-In SLSM configurations, a supermotion recorder of a two-, three-, four- or six-phase camera accounts for one logical channel, but corresponds respectively to two, three, four or six physical channels.
+In SLSM configurations, a supermotion recorder of a 2-, 4-, 6- or 8-phase camera accounts for one logical channel, but corresponds respectively to 2, 4, 6 or 8 physical channels.

-In 3G SLSM configurations, a supermotion recorder of a two- or six-phase camera accounts for one logical channel.
-On the rear panel, it uses respectively one or three connector(s), and is cabled on the primary connector of the codec module.
+In 3G SLSM configurations, a supermotion recorder of a 2-, 4-, 6- or 8-phase camera accounts for one logical channel.
+On the rear panel, it uses respectively 1, 2, 3 or 4 connections, each cabled onto the primary connector of the codec module.
 On the V3X board, it uses both primary and secondary channels of that codec module.